New Mexico — Attractions

 Carlsbad Caverns National Park

-This spectacular network of 117 different caves creates one of the world’s largest cavern systems, although only two are open to the public, Carlsbad Cavern and Slaughter Canyon Cave.
-Visitors can tour the cave in three ways.
-The easiest way is to take the elevator 750 feet down to the 14-acre Big Room for a self-guided tour.
-More rewarding is to enter the cavern at ground level and take the traditional explorer route down.
-Special ranger-guided tours are also available to take you to the deepest accessible part of the cavern for an extra fee.
-Guided tours of other caves are available from the visitor center, and the mass bat exodus at sunset each night during the summer is a marvel of nature.
+This spectacular network of 117 caves creates one of the world’s largest cavern systems, although only two are open to the public, Carlsbad Cavern and Slaughter Canyon Cave.
+The easiest way to see the caves is to take the elevator 750 feet down to the 14-acre Big Room for a self-guided tour.
+More rewarding though is to enter the cavern at ground level and take the traditional explorer route down.
+Special ranger tours are also available to take you to the deepest accessible trenches for an extra fee.
+Guided tours of other caves are available from the visitor center, and the mass bat exodus at sunset nightly in the summer is a marvel of nature.

 Address: 727 Carlsbad Cavern Highway, Carlsbad, NM 88220